andre-ye/uni/docs/hum/humanities.md

 # Humanities Notes

-Additional courses in the humanities
+Additional in the humanities broadly
 {: .fs-6 .fw-300 }